 You never know when an emergency situation might happen, but you can do your best to teach your children what to expect and how they can help in such an instance.
 You can also prepare for emergencies in these ways:

-- Create a family emergency plan and walk your child through a few scenarios that may require them to call 9-1-1.
+- Create a family emergency plan: Walk your child through a few scenarios that may require them to call 9-1-1.
 Print it out and put it somewhere easily accessible.

-- Write down important phone numbers – community emergency numbers or a neighbor or family member – and keep these on the fridge or close to your phone.
+- Write down important phone numbers: Whether it is community emergency numbers or a neighbor or family member, put it on paper and keep these on the fridge or close to your phone.

-- Decide on and communicate a family exit strategy for an emergency such as a fire.
+- Decide on and communicate a family exit strategy: For an emergency such as a fire, have a plan in place.
 Determine a meeting place that is a safe distance from the house.